mayankpriy/Python-Dojo/SOLUTION_GUIDELINES.md

 > **How to submit your solutions to Python practice questions**

-Welcome to the Python Dojo!
-This guide will help you submit your solutions to practice questions and contribute to this collaborative learning resource.
+Welcome to the Python Atelier!
+This guide will help you submit your solutions to practice questions and contribute to this collaborative learning atelier.

 ---